dhupee/dotfiles-old/README.md

 ## Installation

-to use this dotfile(to remind me if I somehow forgot)
+to use this dotfile(to remind me if I somehow forgot), in terminal paste shell script below

 ```sh
 cd $HOME